Quantyca/demo-dai-kafka/README.md

 	}' "http://ext_broker:8088/ksql"
     ```

-8. Add the orders contribute to delta stock:
+8. In order to get the UNION, from terminal n.1, you have to add the orders contribute to delta stock stream (again using KSQL):

 	```